 Fiskbyrgin á Gufuskálum - the Fish Drying Sheds at Gufuskálar

-Above Gufuskálar you will see a sign Fiskbyrgi meaning fish drying sheds.
-These fish drying sheds are old and made of lava rocks, of which there is plenty in this area below the Snæfellsjökull glacier.
+Above Gufuskálar, you will see a sign Fiskbyrgi, meaning fish drying sheds.
+These fish-drying sheds are old and made of lava rocks, of which there is plenty in this area below the Snæfellsjökull glacier.

-There are information signs by the parking lot and a path leading through the lava field up to a fish drying shed.
-It is so strange walking in this area amongst the myriad of old fish drying sheds and thinking about the vibrant fishing community which now belongs to the past.
+There are information signs by the parking lot and a path leading through the lava field up to a fish-drying shed.

 Fiskbyrgin á Gufuskálum - the Fish Drying Sheds at Gufuskálar

-The path led me up to the fish drying shed in the photo above.
-These sheds are like little cottages really and blend in perfectly with the landscape.
-These sheds are protected antiquities so let's be careful here.
+The path led me up to the fish-drying shed in the photo above.
+These sheds are like little cottages, really, and blend in perfectly with the landscape.
+These sheds are protected antiquities, so let's be careful here.

 Fiskbyrgin á Gufuskálum - the Fish Drying Sheds at Gufuskálar